mrinal054/FUSegNet/README.md

-SAVE_LAST_MODEL = False # if True, saves the model after completing the training PERIOD = None # periodically save checkpoints RAW_PREDICTION = False # if true, then stores raw predictions (i.e. before applying threshold) PATIENCE = 30 # no. of epoches waited before early stopping EARLY_STOP = True # if True, enables early stopping
+SAVE_LAST_MODEL = False # if True, saves the model after completing the training PERIOD = None # periodically save checkpoints RAW_PREDICTION = False # if true, then stores raw predictions (i.e. before applying threshold) PATIENCE = 30 # no. of epoches waits before early stopping EARLY_STOP = True # if True, enables early stopping
 ```

 ## How to use
+Mode: end-to-end
+* In this mode, training and inference codes are embedded in a single .py file. *
+* `fusegnet-all.py` and `xfusegnet-all.py` files are written in this mode.
+* Once the model parameters are set in the `Parameter` section, the user can run (train, validation, and test)  using the following commands - `python fusegnet-all.py` or `python xfusegnet-all.py`.
+* `fusegnet-all.py` and `xfusegnet-all.py` can directly be run from any IDE (e.g. Spyder, PyCharm, Jupyter Notebook, etc.)

+Mode: train only

+Mode: test (inference) only

 ## Results